WARP-V/Review-Service/README.md

 ## Usage

-> Some usage instructions
+> If no reviews appear run 'npm run db-seed' again.

 ## Requirements

 An `nvmrc` file is included if using [nvm](https://github.com/creationix/nvm).

-- Node 6.13.0
+- Node 6.13.1
 - etc

 ## Development